Chirality Amplification and Chiral Segregation in Liquid Crystals

-Generally, chirality amplification is thought to arise via co-operative ordering.
+Generally, chirality amplification is thought to arise via {cooperative} ordering.
 In polymers, cooperative chiral ordering can occur via long-range correlations between left- and right-handed helically bonded states of neighboring molecular units along the backbone of a polymer chain~\cite{vanGestel2006, Selinger1996}.
 These long-range correlations arise because of an underlying Ising-like phase transition that in (quasi) one-dimensional systems is suppressed by thermal fluctuations.
-We argue here that via a similar mechanism, chiral interactions cause molecular conformations of nearby mesogens in a liquid crystalline fluid to become correlated.
+We argue here that via a similar mechanism, chiral interactions cause molecular conformations of nearby mesogens in a liquid crystalline fluid to become correlated or ``synchronized''~\cite{Tschierkske2016}.
 This cooperative chiral ordering of molecules gives rise to a diverging chiral susceptibility and must be at the root of chiral symmetry breaking in nematic liquid crystals.
-We show here that the helical twisting power associated with adding a chiral dopant to a nematic must be inversely proportional to the distance to a second-order phase transition, in which dynamic left-handed and right-handed conformers phase deracemize into cholesteric liquid crystals with opposite handedness.
-Our calculations show that the helical twisting power may exhibit a complex temperature dependence, dependent on the properties of both the mesogens and the dopants.
-Our work also explains why some liquid crystalline materials consisting of non-chiral mesogens spontaneously deracemize and form right- and left-handed chiral domains~\cite{Dierking2020}, noting also that pretransitional fluctuations signaling deracemization have been seen in simulations of achiral bent-core model mesogens~\cite{Wilson2018}.
-We are not aware of any experimental work showing that deracemization has yet been observed in more conventional nematic liquid crystals, but argue that the chiral transition that we identify may be hidden below the transition temperature to a smectic or crystalline phase.
+We show here that the helical twisting power associated with adding a chiral dopant to a nematic must be inversely proportional to the distance to a second-order phase transition, in which dynamic left-handed and right-handed conformers {phase separate} into cholesteric liquid crystals with opposite handedness. {Our calculations show that the helical twisting power may exhibit a complex temperature dependence.}